liammclennan/withouttheloop/contents/articles/2017-08-01-simplified-onboarding/index.md

 1. Implement a webhook

-    The webhook endpoint is sent an authentication token.
+    Your webhook endpoint is sent an authentication token.
 Post the token to `https://komo.tech/verify`.
 The response will look something like:

     ```
     {